 - 1 cup heavy whipping cream, room temperature

 Bake graham cracker crust in 300-degree oven for 8-minutes.
-Remove from oven and place on wire wrack to cool while you prepare your pie filling.
+Remove from oven and place on wire rack to cool, while you prepare your pie filling.

 Pour mixture into graham cracker crust and bake in 400-degree oven for approximately 35-minutes.

 Pumpkin pie is done when a tooth pick inserted in the middle comes out without raw pumpkin batter on it.
 When pumpkin pie is done baking, remove from oven and place on wire rack to cool.
-Let pie cool for approximately 2-hours, loosely cover pie with plastic wrap and refrigerate until ready to eat and enjoy!
+Let pie cool for approximately 2-hours.
+Once cool, loosely cover pie with plastic wrap and refrigerate until ready to eat.